Important COVID-19 travel guidance

 You can drive using a UK driving licence for up to 90 days.
 If you intend to stay longer, you will need to get an International Driving Permit or a Zambian driving licence.

 Take care when driving.
 Vehicles are often poorly lit, inadequately maintained and badly driven.
-Drink driving and driving while talking on a mobile telephone is illegal but commonplace.
+Drink driving and driving while talking on a mobile phone is illegal but commonplace.
+The Road Traffic and Safety Agency will prosecute traffic offenders through a fast track court system.

 Road travel at night in rural areas can be hazardous.
 Abandoned vehicles, pedestrians and stray animals are a danger.
 Many roads are severely pot-holed or otherwise unsafe, especially during the rainy season (November-April) when bridges and roads risk being washed away by sudden floods.
 There are frequent fatal crashes.
 Don’t drive at night outside the main towns.